zalora/deployix/nix-exec/README.md

 nix-exec
 =========

 These are native code plugins wrapped in `nix-exec` `dlopen` IO values.
+In order to support deploying from hosts with different systems than the evaluation these functions should be careful to distinguish `defnix` from `defnix.native`.